RainyDayStudio/NewGame/README.md

 Repository for our cosy detective-style rpg.

 ## Project Structure
 - `assets`: Contains all of the assets, both visual and audio, tied to the game.
+  - `assets/test`: Contains some free test assets I've found online to be used as placeholders.
 - `src`: Contains all of the source code that is specific to our game.
   - `src/cs`: C# scripts.
   - `src/shaders`: Any potential GLSL shaders we might write.